War-stricken Libya free from coronavirus but at risk

 Libya has been torn apart by waves of fighting since the 2011 revolution that ousted Muammar Gaddafi, fragmenting the country into areas controlled by warring factions.

-Since 2014, most territory has been split between the internationally recognised, Tripoli-based, Government of National Accord (GNA) and a parallel government based in Benghazi.
+Since 2014, most territory has been split between the internationally recognized, Tripoli-based, Government of National Accord (GNA) and a parallel government based in Benghazi.

-The disease control centre is one of the few state bodies that still operate across the country, working with the health departments in each of the two rival governments.
+The disease control center is one of the few state bodies that still operate across the country, working with the health departments in each of the two rival governments.

-Elizabeth Hoff, Libya country director for the World Health Organisation, said it was doing a "commendable" job but faced great difficulties.
+Elizabeth Hoff, Libya country director for the World Health Organization, said it was doing a "commendable" job but faced great difficulties.

 "When it comes to the possibility to respond, this is a higher risk country because it is a weak and fragmented health system due to the conflict," she said.